infinum/ios-prince-of-versions/README.md

 ### JSON file

-If you are using a default parser, version in your application and the JSON file has to follow [Semantic Versioning](http://semver.org/).JSON file has to look like this:
+JSON file in your application has to follow [Semantic Versioning](http://semver.org/) and it has to look like this:

 ```json
 {